jenofdoom/react-intermediate/README.md

 }
 ```

-Make two files in the root of the `tutorial` folder:
+Two mock files were created in the project root:

 `jest-mock-files.js`: